emmanuelonyeabor68-cmd/emmanuelonyeabor68-cmd/README.md

 I work mainly with Python and Django for backend engineering, and JavaScript for building dynamic interfaces and full-stack workflows.
 I build REST APIs, authentication systems, and real-world backend architectures.
 Currently leveling up in system design, performance optimization, and full-stack development.
-I care more about fundamentals, clean architecture, and consistency than hype.
+I care more about fundamentals, clean architecture, and consistency.

 🧠 What I'm Working On